wessenstam/adr-sdr-iae/expansion/expansion.rst

 .. figure:: images/expansion-05.png

 #.
-The next screen is showing if a system needs to be reimaged.
+The next screen is showing if a system needs to be re-imaged.
 This can be the case in the following cases:

 	1. The AOS on the node is different then what is running in the cluster.
 	2. The Hypervisor is the wrong version or hypervisor in general.
 Example could be an ESXi in an AHV cluster.